Kryomatix/kryomatix.github.io/Backpack-light-V1.md

 # Backpack Light V1.0
 This project is a very early prototype of my concept for a backpack-mounted light.
 I had a deadline of 2 weeks to complete the project, so I ended up choosing choosing components that were guaranteed to work, including the Attiny85 and 5050 RGBW neopixels.
 What I ended up with is a light that attaches magnetically and is powered externally with USB-C. I carry a USB power bank in my backpack anyways, so powering the light externally isn't a big deal.
 ![PackLight_exploded](https://user-images.githubusercontent.com/95006894/167876380-a33b358f-1aa4-444b-88d1-8ef005931328.PNG)
+The assembly features strong neodymium magnets to hold the light in place.
+There is a backplate section which goes inside the backpack with magnets for the light to stick to.
 The 3D printed housing was modeled with Fusion 360, and the circuit board and schematic were created with KiCad.
 ![image](https://user-images.githubusercontent.com/95006894/167881981-2724794b-a5ed-461a-87e2-7d2695baba29.png)
 ![image](https://user-images.githubusercontent.com/95006894/167881709-26db6cff-e7f5-4346-b5cf-8f3c1506022c.png)